There are 24 Essential Vitamins and Minerals, twelve of each.

 Read full answer to "How can you increase testosterone naturally?"

-Read full answer to "Do you need a multivitamin?"
+Read full answer to "Should you take a multivitamin?"

 Q: Should you supplement with vitamin K?